pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 # Deploy and Use DM in Kubernetes

-[TiDB Data Migration](https://github.com/pingcap/dm) (DM) is an integrated data replication task management platform that supports the full data migration and the incremental data migration from MySQL/MariaDB into TiDB.
+[TiDB Data Migration](https://docs.pingcap.com/tidb-data-migration/v2.0) (DM) is an integrated data replication task management platform that supports the full data migration and the incremental data migration from MySQL/MariaDB into TiDB.
 This document describes how to deploy DM in Kubernetes using TiDB Operator and how to migrate MySQL data to TiDB cluster using DM.

 ## Prerequisites

 * Complete [deploying TiDB Operator](deploy-tidb-operator.md).
-* Complete deploying a TidbCluster.
+* Complete deploying a TiDB Cluster.

 ## Configure DM deployment

 To configure the DM deployment, you need to configure the `DMCluster` CR.
-Refer to the [DMCluster example](https://github.com/pingcap/tidb-operator/blob/master/examples/dm/dm-cluster.yaml) for an example.
+Refer to the [DM Cluster example](https://github.com/pingcap/tidb-operator/blob/master/examples/dm/dm-cluster.yaml) for an example.
 For the complete configurations of `DMCluster` CR, refer to [API documentation](https://github.com/pingcap/tidb-operator/blob/master/docs/api-references/docs.md#dmcluster).

 ### Cluster name